delmic/odemis/doc/develop/microscope.rst

     5. OVERVIEW_RANGE: The position range for the overview acquisition.
     6. ION_BEAM_TO_SAMPLE_ANGLE: Angle of the e-beam with the sample when rx = 0

  * focus: Changes the distance between the sample and the optical detectors.
 It has one axis: z.
-It has three metadata:
+It has two metadata:

-    1. FAV_POS_DEACTIVE: The safe focus position along z-axis.
+    1. FAV_POS_DEACTIVE: A safe focus position along z-axis.
-    2. FAV_POS_ACTIVE: The good focus position
+    2. FAV_POS_ACTIVE: The latest focus position for optical microscopy.
-    3. POS_COR: Position correction.

  * align: Alignment actuator.
 It has 2 axes: x and y.
 It has also 2 metadata: